Noise Levels in The Colony, Anaheim, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of The Colony

 Average noise levels for The Colony residents, grouped by direction from the center of The Colony.
-Southern The Colony carries the highest population-weighted average; Northern The Colony carries the lowest.
-Just 69% of residents in Northern The Colony live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern The Colony.
+The highest population-weighted average is in southwestern The Colony; the lowest is in northwestern The Colony, where just 38% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central The Colony